-Nursing Malpractice Lawsuits in New Jersey
+Nursing Malpractice Lawyers in New Jersey

 According to the National Practitioner Data Bank (NPDB), between 1998 and 2012, nursing malpractice lawsuits have soared, and this trend continues today.
 Fortunately, most nurses carry malpractice insurance to compensate patients when medical malpractice occurs.
 Sixty percent of nursing malpractice cases occur in hospitals and nearly one-fifth occur in nursing homes and rehabilitation centers.
 Nurses with advanced training as anesthetists, midwives, and nurse practitioners account for nine percent of nursing malpractice claims.
 Home healthcare providers and independent facilities account for two percent each, and nurses at psychiatric centers account for eight percent of claims.